 Your health and safety is our top priority.
 As this situation evolves, we've expanded our telehealth services in an effort to continue the positive impact of social distancing while providing safe, quality patient care.
 Telehealth and telemedicine are terms referring to the same method of care.
 Both of these terms indicate a clinician and a patient are meeting with a live video connection.

 If you are not critically ill or in need of emergency help, call your primary care clinic or specialty care clinic, and say you’d like to be seen via telehealth.
-If you are having trouble breathing or experiencing severe symptoms, please go to the ER or visit one of KRH’s Respiratory Screening Facilities.
+If you are having trouble breathing or experiencing severe symptoms, please go to the ER or visit our screening locations.

 Do NOT use telehealth if you are: